 Uses and disclosures other than those in this notice will be made only with your written authorization.
 You may revoke an authorization at any time in writing.
 If you revoke an authorization, it will not affect any action taken or any information released by us prior to receiving and processing your request to revoke the authorization.
 Please make these requests in writing to our Privacy Official.
-Forms may be requested through our office at (301) 942-7600 or
+Forms are available at our website at www.washingtonarthritis.com or may be requested through our office at (301) 942-7600.

 YOUR RIGHTS REGARDING YOUR PHI